 - Secure the future of children – With the growth of children, the cost and fees associated with their education and lifestyle needs also increase.
 Getting a term policy will help the guardian of the family to ensure her/his kids’ future, even if something happens to her/him.
-Getting a term policy will help the children to focus on their career rather than make them bear responsibilities at a young age and that too, at the stake of their career.
+Getting a term policy will help the children to focus on their career rather than making them bear responsibilities at a young age and that too, at the stake of their career.

-- The Pendency of Loan – A responsible individual must have an idea of how much loan amount s/he has to take care of including her/his credit card payments, housing loan, car loan and others.
+- The Pendency of Loan – A responsible individual must have an idea of how much loan amount s/he has to take including her/his credit card payments, housing loan, car loan and others.

 Most of the assets that people purchase these days are mostly on credit or EMIs.

 In case of any unfortunate eventualities, besides dealing with the emotional pain the family would also have to deal with this additional responsibility.
 However, if the particular individual has already planned ahead and has bought a term insurance plan, the burden of loan will not go to family member and all will be paid off.

 - Lifestyle – Every family has a particular standard of living to follow or maintain in the society.
 It would be certainly not easy for the family members to cope-up with the breadwinner’s loss as well as failing to maintain their lifestyle.
 Therefore, the amount chosen for the term policy should be sufficient to help the family to maintain their lifestyle which they were leading when the policyholder was alive.

 More or less, the aforementioned factors will help an individual determine how much coverage s/he would need to ensure a financially stable life for her/his family.